 And then: “I read of the Prince of Darkness, and judging from the present display, some of his children are present.”

-The press dubbed her America’s Joan of Arc and the Connecticut Republicans extended her speaking tour by 20 dates.
+The press dubbed her America’s Joan of Arc, and the Connecticut Republicans extended her speaking tour by 20 dates.

 Editor of the pro-Republican Hartford Press was jubilant: “This woman is sent from on high to save the state.”
-Democratic-controlled newspapers, meanwhile, labeled her a ‘political witch,’ ‘parrot’ and ‘a crowing hen,’ among other things.
+Democratic-controlled newspapers, meanwhile, labeled her a “political witch,” “parrot” and “a crowing hen,” among other things.

 Buckingham won reelection, this time by more than three percent.
 Newspaper editors praised Dickinson and said the margin would have been greater if she could have spoken on more stages.
 She was animated, attractive, opinionated, smart, young and vibrant – a winning combination.

-…Pointing straight at him, and, with each step approaching nearer where he sat, saying, You, sir, said thus and so, she swept away his arguments, one by one, like cobwebs before a whirlwind, and left him not one foot of ground whereon to stand.
+…Pointing straight at him, and, with each step approaching nearer where he sat, saying, ‘You, sir, said thus and so,’ she swept away his arguments, one by one, like cobwebs before a whirlwind, and left him not one foot of ground whereon to stand.
 When she finished, he took his hat and sneaked out of the meeting like a whipped spaniel, to the great amusement of the audience, leaving their sympathies with the brave young girl.”

-“Let no man prate of compromise.
-Defeated by ballots, the South had appealed to bullets.
+“Let no man prate of compromise,” she said.
+“Defeated by ballots, the South had appealed to bullets.
 Let it stand by the appeal.
 There was no arm of compromise long enough to stretch over the sea of blood, and the mound of fallen heroes, to shake hands with their murderers.
 They suffered that the cause might proceed.
 Their bodies were shattered that the body politic might be preserved.
 We must continue the work dropped from their nerveless hands.“

 Eventually, Dickinson’s career as an orator petered out as she became too radical for the Republicans.
-And she, herself, noted: “A lecturer who has nothing more to say should stop lecturing.”
+And she herself noted: “A lecturer who has nothing more to say should stop lecturing.”